clementzach/BST_260_project/README.md

 For each of our 4 research questions, we completed exploratory data analysis.
 Each analysis is saved in the `EDA` folder for each question being analyzed.
 Data, plots, and regression output which appears in our final RMarkdown file are available in the question-specific EDA files.

 ### 3. Shiny App
-The R Shiny App can be found in the following path: `BST_260_project/EDA/Question2` and is named `app.R` This app is also shown on a separate tab on our project [website](https://sites.google.com/view/bst260groupprojectkntailgaters/home).
+The R Shiny App can be found in the following path: `BST_260_project/EDA/Question2` and is named `app.R` This app is also shown on a separate tab on our project [website](https://sites.google.com/view/bst260groupprojectkntailgaters/home) under the [RShiny Tab](https://sites.google.com/view/bst260groupprojectkntailgaters/analysis/rshiny-app).

 ### 4. Final Report
 Our final report RMarkdown and associated HTML files are saved in the `Final Report` folder.